Note: (DT) signifies a decision taken at Decision Time.

 3. First Minister’s Question Time: Questions were answered by the First Minister (Alex Salmond).

-5. Themed Question Time: Questions on Europe, External Affairs and Culture and on Education and Lifelong Learning, were answered by Cabinet Secretaries and Ministers.
+5. Themed Question Time: Questions on Finance and Sustainable Growth Officers were answered by the Cabinet Secretary and Ministers.

 P E Grice